seba40/OutThere/README.md

   <img  src="https://i.imgur.com/MEZs0tY.png">
 </p>
 <h1 align="center">DESCRIPTION</h1>
 <p align="center">This project started as an ideea back in 2011 when i was getting started with programming as a hobby.On the first try,the game had one level made in 700 lines of code .
 I abandoned the project for five years and after that i decided to remake the original ideea .
-The newest iteration has a story , a Score Attack mode , better graphics and an improved UI. <p>
+The newest iteration has a story , a Score Attack mode , better graphics and an improved UI. </p>
 <h1 align="center">BUILT WITH</h1>
  <p align="center">  <a href="https://unity3d.com/">Unity3D </a>- Game Engine</p>
  <p align="center" >  <a href="https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/">C# </a>- Scripting Language</p>